-Imigran Nasal Spray is a medicine used to treat migraine headaches.
+Imigran nasal spray contains sumatriptan, which is a medicine used to treat migraine headaches.

-It takes around 15 minutes for Imigran Nasal Spray to take effect.
+It takes around 15 minutes for Imigran nasal spray to work.

-In many cases Imigran Nasal Spray can alleviate migraine pain completely, but if symptoms do return you must leave at least 2 hours between doses, and administer no more than 2 10mg doses in any 24-hour period.
-If the spray has no effect, do not administer another dose as this will not work – try another type of painkiller instead.
+Imigran nasal spray can alleviate migraine pain completely for 24 hours, but if symptoms do return you must leave at least 2 hours between doses.
+Do not use more than two 10 mg doses in 24 hours.
+If the spray has no effect, do not use another dose – try another type of painkiller instead and see your doctor.

-If regular painkillers are ineffective at treating your migraines, Imigran Nasal Spray or other triptan medicines may be more effective.
+If over the counter painkillers do not help treat your migraines, Imigran nasal spray or other triptan medicines may be more effective.
 Imigran nasal spray is more effective than Imigran (sumatriptan) tablets.

 The active ingredient in Imigran Nasal Spray is Sumatriptan.

-Other ingredients in the spray are potassium dihydrogen phosphate, dibasic sodium phosphate anhydrous, sulphuric acid, sodium hydroxide and purified water.
+Other ingredients in Imigran nasal spray are potassium dihydrogen phosphate, dibasic sodium phosphate anhydrous, sulphuric acid, sodium hydroxide and purified water.

 Imigran Nasal Spray is available in either 10mg or 20mg doses.
 20mg is the usual recommended dose for adults, but 10mg may be effective for some people.
 Adolescents aged between 12 and 17 should use a 10mg dose.

-In very rare cases, Imigran Nasal Spray may cause changes to liver function.
-Seek medical advice if you think this may have happened to you, and always inform your doctor or nurse that you are taking Imigran Nasal Spray if you are having a blood test to check your liver function.
-People using Imigran Nasal Spray on a frequent basis may develop ‘overuse headaches’.
-If this seems to be happening to you, talk to your GP.
+In very rare cases, Imigran nasal spray may cause changes to liver function.
+Always inform your doctor or nurse that you are taking Imigran nasal spray if you are having a blood test to check your liver function.

-Imigran Nasal Spray is not suitable for everyone.
-You should not take it if:
+Imigran nasal spray is not suitable for everyone.
+You should not use Imigran nasal spray if:

-Speak to your GP about using Imigran Nasal Spray if you are pregnant.
-There is no evidence of any risk to your unborn child, but the research is limited.
-Breastfeeding women should wait 12 hours after a dose of Imigran Nasal Spray before feeding their baby.
+Speak to your doctor about using Imigran nasal spray if you are pregnant.
+Breastfeeding women should wait 12 hours after a dose of Imigran nasal spray before feeding their baby

-Imigran Nasal Spray should not be used alongside other migraine medicines.
-However, it can be taken at the same time as painkillers such as Paracetamol, Aspirin and NSAID drugs like Ibuprofen.
+Imigran nasal spray should not be used alongside other migraine medicines.
+However, you can use Imigran nasal spray at the same time as painkillers such as paracetamol, aspirin and ibuprofen if they are suitable for you.

-No, Imigran is not designed as a general headache treatment.
-Its active ingredient, Sumatriptan, specifically works to reverse the particular biological effects of a migraine headache.
-When used to treat a migraine, it can often alleviate symptoms other than headache, including nausea, vomiting and light sensitivity.
+Imigran nasal spray is not a general headache treatment.
+Its active ingredient, sumatriptan, works only to treat a migraine headache.
+When used to treat a migraine, Imigran nasal spray can help relieve symptoms other than headache, including nausea, vomiting and light sensitivity.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers